-Everton in the Community is committed to providing educational opportunities to help young people achieve academic success.
+Everton Free School is committed to providing educational opportunities to help young people achieve academic success.

-The charity runs a Level 3 BTEC Extended National Diploma in Sport, which is a two-year full-time programme allowing students to achieve first class qualifications via vocational learning, while also gaining valuable practical experience relating to the sport and leisure industry.
+The educational establishment runs a Level 3 BTEC Extended National Diploma in Sport, which is a two-year full-time programme allowing students to achieve first class qualifications via vocational learning, while also gaining valuable practical experience relating to the sport and leisure industry.

 The course boasts a 100 per cent pass rate and is the equivalent of three A-Levels.

 Students complete 19 modules, which cover a range of different subjects including coaching, physiology, sociology, nutrition and performance analysis.
 In addition, students are able to gain a Level 1 FA Certificate in Coaching as well as the FA Emergency First Aid and FA Safeguarding Children in Football Awards.